Ghiftee/microverse-react-redux-capstone/README.md

 # Metrics WebApp

-> This is a mobile web application that displays a list of metrics generated from the [Narrative API](https://covid19tracking.narrativa.com/index_en.html).
+> This is a mobile web application that displays a list of metrics generated from the [Narrativa API](https://covid19tracking.narrativa.com/index_en.html).
 This API provides data on COVID-19.

 ![screenshot](src/screenshots/metrics-app.png)